AmirAiman-123/Developyourownlambda/lambda_guide_services.md

 - **Username:** `admin`, Password: `YourPassword123!`
 - **Subnet Group:** Use Private Subnets
 - **Public Access:** NO
+-
+but first create

+How to Create FleetPOC-Lambda-SG

+Go to EC2 Dashboard → Security Groups → Create security group
+Name: FleetPOC-Lambda-SG

+Description: Lambda SG for accessing RDS

+VPC: Choose the same VPC as your RDS

+No inbound rules are needed (Lambda doesn't receive traffic)

+Outbound Rule (Default): Allow all traffic (or restrict to TCP 3306 only if preferred)

+Click Create.

 - **Security Group:** Allow inbound MySQL (3306) from Lambda SG

 ### Step 4: Configure RDS